call/txt: 303-704-4062 email: info@ardentgrove.org

 Our therapists offer a safe, respectful, and empowering space where you are seen, heard, and supported.
 Whether you're navigating trauma, stress, anxiety, depression, or life transitions, we walk beside you in your journey toward greater connection, balance, and wholeness.

 A family is the healthiest and strongest when all member feel valued, safe, and trusted.
 By incorporating all family members into healing conversations and working through past hurts, families are able to thrive.
-Through therapy, couples and families can identify problems and improve interactions between adults, children, siblings, in-la
+Through therapy, couples and families can identify problems and improve interactions between adults, children, siblings, in-law

 A family is the healthiest and strongest when all member feel valued, safe, and trusted.
 By incorporating all family members into healing conversations and working through past hurts, families are able to thrive.
 Through therapy, couples and families can identify problems and improve interactions between adults, children, siblings, in-laws, and other impacted relationships.
 Therapists on the Ardent Grove therapy team are able to help you define and meet your relational goals regardless of how you define your family as we are always working to provide safer spaces for LGBTQ+ families.